 If you want to introduce something new

 - If Remote Office is new to you, you have the chance to initiate a cultural change.
-In many places, there was previously a culture that distrusted home office.
+In many places, there was previously a culture that distrusted the home office.
 But now you are starting to do so.
 Therefore, consider the culture that has been used in your company up to now.
-Allowing home office is a first step towards change, whether you like it or not.
+Allowing home office is the first step towards change, whether you like it or not.
 You now have the chance to consider whether this actually meets your requirements for a good culture.
 With a carefully curated home office practice, you are beginning to herald a new culture that will change permanently.
 Provided you act credibly and consistently.
 That’s why you should also make planned and strategic considerations about your communication and your management concept.

 Knowledge management and innovation

 - If nobody can ask anyone, it is all the more important to know where knowledge, where information can be obtained and found.
 Internal company platforms such as an intranet, database, etc. must be used.
 This is one of the expectations and this is what you have to communicate.